by Amy Medling, founder of PCOS Diva

-- Many people take medications that deplete vitamins in our bodies.
-For example, Metformin depletes B-12 and the birth control pill depletes vitamin B, Folic Acid, Vitamin C, Magnesium and Zinc.
+- Many people take medications that deplete vitamins in their bodies.
+For example, Metformin depletes B-12, and the birth control pill depletes vitamin B, Folic Acid, Vitamin C, Magnesium, and Zinc.

 - Finally, many people suffer chronic conditions, such as PCOS, which themselves rob the body of nutrients.